FarisFLAIFIL/Matscout/README.md

 Instead of writing complex API queries, users can simply ask questions like:

-> "Find me materials made of Iron and Oxygen with a high band gap"
+> "Find me materials made of Iron and Oxygen"

 The agent parses this query, interacts with the Materials Project API, and returns the results in a clean, easy-to-read table.